 About Edward Chang, MD

-Most recently, Dr. Chang completed his clinical fellowship in sports medicine surgery at the University of Pittsburgh Medical Center (UPMC).
+Dr. Chang serves as an attending surgeon and Assistant Professor of Surgery in Clinical Orthopaedics at the Virginia Commonwealth University School of Medicine and Adjunct Assistant Professor in the Department of Surgery at the Uniformed Services University.
+Most recently, he completed his clinical fellowship in sports medicine surgery at the University of Pittsburgh Medical Center.
 While there, Dr. Chang served as an assistant team physician to the Pittsburgh Steelers, Pittsburgh Penguins, the University of Pittsburgh women’s basketball and volleyball team and men’s baseball team, and Duquesne University women’s soccer team.

-Dr. Chang became interested in sports medicine during medical school, where he was first exposed to biomechanical research at the Hospital for Special Surgery in Manhattan.
-During this time, he realized that it was possible to combine both his passion for sports and musculoskeletal care, which led him to seek further training in orthopaedic surgery and sports medicine.
+Dr. Chang became interested in sports medicine during medical school, where he was first exposed to biomechanical research at the Hospital for Special Surgery in New York.
+During this time, he realized that it was possible to combine both his passion for sports and musculoskeletal care, which led him to seek further training in orthopedic surgery and sports medicine.

 Dr. Chang is committed to providing patients with the most current, evidence-based medical care to help them return to their sport or favorite activity.
-He is actively involved in both clinical and biomechanical orthopedic research as well as in medical education.
-He is the Director of Sports Medicine Research at Inova and is involved in the education of medical students and orthopaedic surgery residents.
-He has published numerous peer reviewed articles and book chapters and has presented his research nationally and internationally.
+He is actively involved in both clinical and biomechanical orthopedic research and serves as the Director of Inova Sports Medicine Research.
+Dr. Chang is also involved in the education of medical students and orthopedic surgery residents.
+He was voted by students as the Top Clinical Educator at the Virginia Commonwealth University School of Medicine from 2018-2020.
+He has published numerous peer reviewed articles and book chapters, and presented his research nationally and internationally.